 Vargo Wood Stove Review

-I had some extra money in my Paypal account from some items I sold on Ebay, so I decided to buy the Vargo Stainless Steel Wood Stove.
-I found mine at the Bushcraft Survival Store.
+I had some extra money in my Paypal account from some items I sold on eBay, so I decided to buy the Vargo Stainless Steel Wood Stove.
+I found mine at the Bushcraft Survival.
 They offer helpful reviews on all types of backpacking and hiking gear.
-My first impressions when I opened the package was what a great design.
-The stove folds up flat and stores very nicely in it’s Velcro carrying case.
-It takes up hardly any space in my backpack and is very light weight.
+My first impression when I opened the package was what a great design.
+The stove folds up flat and stores very nicely in its Velcro carrying case.
+It takes up hardly any space in my backpack and is very lightweight.

 It took about 5 or 6 minutes to get my water to a boil.
-I decided to keep the stove going and see how it would function as a mini camp fire just to stay warm.
+I decided to keep the stove going and see how it would function as a mini campfire to stay warm.
 To my surprise, it threw off some nice heat.
 It kept my hands warm.
 The Vargo Wood Stove has a nice swivel door in the front that allows you to add wood when needed.
-It also has a holes on the bottom to allow air flow.
-I ran the stove for about one hour and it worked quite well.
+It also has a hole on the bottom to allow airflow.
+I ran the stove for about one hour, and it worked quite well.

 I decided it was time to head back home.
-I allowed the stove to cool down for a few minutes, shook of the excess ashes and packed it back into it’s carrying case.
+I allowed the stove to cool down for a few minutes, shook off the excess ashes, and packed it back into its carrying case.

 - Easy to use

-- Takes more time than a gas stove (gathering wood, set-up & lighting)
+- It takes more time than a gas stove (gathering wood, set-up & lighting)

 I have used the stove several times since my initial test.
-I think the pros out weigh the cons.
+I think the pros outweigh the cons.
 I would recommend this stove to anyone who wants a good way to cook with wood.
 I have been using both the Vargo Wood Stove and my gas stove.
-It is a great backup and light weight option to have in your backpack.
-There is nothing better to be out in the woods and cook over a wood flame.
+It is a great backup and lightweight option to have in your backpack.
+There is nothing better than to be out in the woods and cook over a wood flame.
 Does it get any more basic than that?
 Overall, the Vargo Wood Stove review rating to me is excellent.

 Try it for yourself:

 Got wood?
 If so, you’ll never need to carry stove fuel again with the Vargo Hexagon Wood Stove.
-Uses easy-to-find, renewable fuel wherever your travels may take you.
+It uses easy-to-find, renewable fuel wherever your travels may take you.
 Basic fire skills are needed.